bdma/ChineseZoteroTranslators/README.md

 Localize Zotero Translators in Chinese

-This is a project by localizing Zotero Translators in Chinese popular websites, which I launched in order to make Chinese Academic Researchers and other wirters could be easier to fit zotero.
+This is a project by localizing Zotero Translators in Chinese popular websites.
+It aimed at making Chinese Academic Researchers and other wirters easier to fit zotero.

 Installation
 ============